AI safety: Estimating uncertainty

 It is often important for human operators to gauge how much they should trust an AI system, especially in high-stakes settings such as medical diagnosis.
 ML models generally express confidence by outputting probabilities; however, they are often overconfident, especially in situations that differ from those that they were trained to handle.
 Calibration research aims to make model probabilities correspond as closely as possible to the true proportion that the model is correct.

 Similarly, anomaly detection or out-of-distribution (OOD) detection aims to identify when an AI system is in an unusual situation.
 For example, if a sensor on an autonomous vehicle is malfunctioning, or it encounters challenging terrain, it should alert the driver to take control or pull over.
-Anomaly detection has been implemented by simply training a classifier to distinguish anomalous and non-anomalous inputs, though several other techniques are in use.
+Anomaly detection has been implemented by simply training a classifier to distinguish anomalous and non-anomalous inputs, though a range of additional techniques are in use.

 Detecting malicious use

 Scholars and government agencies have expressed concerns that AI systems could be used to help malicious actors to build weapons, manipulate public opinion, or automate cyber attacks.
 These worries are a practical concern for companies like OpenAI which host powerful AI tools online.
 In order to prevent misuse, OpenAI has built detection systems that flag or restrict users based on their activity.